Back to Blog | Feb 17, 2021 | 5 min

 Given its $10.58 billion in worldwide crop protection sales in 2019, Paraquat has the potential to affect the lives of tens of thousands of farmers.
 If the cases against Syngenta continue to grow in number, it is possible that such an increase may lead to the creation of multidistrict litigation (MDL).
 MDL cases invite the possibility of global settlements for plaintiffs.

-To keep up with lawsuits like these, and the latest mass tort and class action news, subscribe to the Alert Communications blog.
+To keep up with lawsuits like these, and the latest mass tort and class action news, subscribe to the Alert blog.

-Also, get in touch with Alert Communications today to learn more about the attorney answering service we can offer you.
+Also, get in touch with Alert today to learn more about the attorney answering service we can offer you.